neelabalan/keystrokestat/README.md

-## How to
+## How this works

-The device ID for the keyboard is required to log the keystrokes.
-You can get the device ID from terminal by running `xinput`.
-In my case the device ID is `19`
+The device ID from the `xinput` for the keyboard being used is needed to log the keystrokes.
+To get the device ID run `xinput` from terminal.
+In my case the device ID is `19` for my keyboard

 ```bash
 [blue@linux] ~ xinput